photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 Term: Winter 2022

-Participants: Lisa G. Materson was the Principle Investigator for this lab which brought together undergraduate student researchers, archivists, and faculty, graduate students, and independent researchers.
+Participants: Lisa G. Materson was the Principle Investigator for this lab which brought together undergraduate student researchers, archivists, faculty, graduate students, and independent researchers.

 Related Course: HIS102